cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 # Questions and Coding
 {: .no_toc}

 The COVID-19 Trends and Impacts Survey (CTIS) has been deployed in several waves.
 We have tried to ensure the coding of waves is consistent.
-This page provides the full survey text and coding schemes.
+This page provides the full survey text, coding schemes, and history of survey waves and revisions.

 <div style="background-color:#f5f6fa; padding: 10px 30px;"><strong>Comprehensive
-codebook:</strong> Our [codebook (CSV)](codebook.csv) lists all questions and answer choices across all waves of the survey.
-See below for details on the [basic coding rules](#basic-coding-rules) and the [formatting of the codebook](#comprehensive-codebook).</div>
+codebook:</strong> Our <a href="codebook.csv">codebook (CSV)</a> lists all
+questions and answer choices across all waves of the survey.
+See below for details on the <a href="#basic-coding-rules">basic coding rules</a> and the <a href="#comprehensive-codebook">formatting of the codebook</a>, and narrative explanations of the reasons for each instrument change.</div>

 ## Table of contents
 {: .no_toc .text-delta}